 The remarkable adventures of Hannibal Smyth

-So says Hannibal Smyth as he reflects upon his life and in particular the position he finds himself at the beginning of his adventures.
-Erstwhile Flight Lieutenant of the Royal Airship Naval Service before his unfortunate incarceration at the behest of her Imperial Majesty’s Government for murder, corruption and arson of the Queens dockyards.
+So says Hannibal Smyth as he reflects upon his life and in particular the position he finds himself at the beginning of his infamous adventures.
+Erstwhile Flight Lieutenant of the Royal Airship Naval Service before his unfortunate incarceration at the behest of her Imperial Majesty’s Government for murder, corruption, and arson of the Queen’s dockyards.
 A cad and a bounder of the first order, long content to line his own pockets while pretending to the world that he is a fine upstanding officer and a gentleman.His one real regret that he got caught.
 He sits in a condemned cell awaiting his execution, measuring his remaining life in hours and wondering if the guards only spit in his breakfast that morning.

 Unexpectedly a lifeline is offered to him in the form of a mysterious gentleman called ‘M’ whose real name is a state secret.
 A chance to work for the ‘Ministry’, yes that one, the one that doesn’t technically exist but keeps the 200-year-old Queen Victoria firmly on her throne.

-This is a work in progress.
+Hannibal Smyth is the lead character in the soon to be published ‘A Spider In the Eye.’
 A tale of ridiculous proportions, pulp steampunk narrated by the main character, a man with the morals of a politician, and less honourable intentions.

-It’s Flashman with Tesla coils, Airships, Clockwork Bionics and H.G.Wells.
+Hannibal is Flashman with Tesla coils, Airships, Clockwork Bionics and H.G.Wells.